 Once classes are selected, students become preregistered.
 It may take 24-48 hours before your classes to become "current".
 A current class is the equivalent of being registered and able to attend class.
-Once it has been determined that you can cover the cost, your classes are made current by a member of the Student Financial Services department.
-If a class is left in the pre-registered status, then you are unable to attend that course until your financial issue has been resolved.
+Once it has been determined that your estimated financial resources can cover the cost of your tuition, your classes are made current by a member of the Student Financial Services department.
+If a class is left in the pre-registered status, then you are unable to attend that course until your financial obligations have been resolved.